 I love photographing fireworks.
 Over the years I’ve had several opportunities to make images of fireworks, and in doing so I’ve been able to learn quite a bit about technique.
-I also made plenty of mistakes along the way, so I’ve written this article to help you avoid some of those mistakes.
-Hopefully, by reading this, you can get started making amazing fireworks images right away.
+I also made plenty of mistakes along the way, so I’ve written this tutorial about how to photograph fireworks in order to help you avoid some of those mistakes.
+Hopefully, by reading this, you can get started making amazing fireworks photographs right away.

 I’ve separated this tutorial into 4 different lessons.
 First I’ll explain the preparation.
 What do you need to bring with you?
 Where should you set up?
 Then we will discuss the execution.
 How should you focus?
 What exposure settings should you use?
 How long should you keep your shutter open?
 Third I will discuss post-processing, using Adobe Lightroom.
 Finally, I’ll finish the article with a lightning round of other tips and tricks that I’ve picked up along the way.

 If this is your first time here, I encourage you to read each lesson in order, then bookmark this page to come back for reference.
-Click the links below to jump to the section you’re looking for.1.
+Click the links in the lesson list below to jump to the section you’re looking for.1.
 Preparation

 4. Tips and Tricks